pawanpraka1/dynamic-lvm/README.md

 > Before installing the LocalPV-LVM driver please make sure your Kubernetes Cluster meets the following prerequisites:
 > 1. All the nodes must have LVM2 utils package installed
 > 2. All the nodes must have dm-snapshot Kernel Module loaded - (Device Mapper Snapshot)
-> 4. You have access to install RBAC components into `<OPENEBS>` namespace.
+> 3. You have access to install RBAC components into `<OPENEBS>` namespace.
 <BR>

 <!-- > [!NOTE]
 > - Full LVM2 dynamic provisioning is now supported <BR>
-> - All Volume Groups (VG), Physical Volumes (PV) and Logical Volumes (LV) willbe dynamically provisionsed for you by OpenEBS <BR>
+> - All Volume Groups (VG), Physical Volumes (PV) and Logical Volumes (LV) will be dynamically provisioned for you by OpenEBS <BR>
-> - There is need  to manually provison any PV, VG or LV's  <BR>
+> - There is need to manually provision any PV, VG or LV's  <BR>
 > - Dynamic RAID provisioning is still in development.
-RAID LV's must be deployed via the manual pre configuiration method <BR> -->
+RAID LV's must be deployed via the manual pre configuration method <BR> -->

 ### Supported System